OKhalkov/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/kafka.md

 echo "{\"deviceName\":\"SN-111\",\"deviceType\":\"default\",\"attributes\":{\"model\":\"Model A\"},\"telemetry\":[{\"ts\":1527863143000,\"values\":{\"battery\":9.99,\"temperature\":27.99}},{\"ts\":1527863044000,\"values\":{\"battery\":9.99,\"temperature\":99.99}}]}" | /usr/local/kafka/bin/kafka-console-producer.sh --broker-list YOUR_KAFKA_ENDPOINT_URL:9092 --topic my-topic > /dev/null
 ```
 {: .copy-code}

+Result:

 {% include images-gallery.html imageCollection="Kafka_integration_test_send_msg_result" %}

-You can also check through the console what data came to Kafka
+Also, you can check through the terminal what data came to Kafka.
 ```yml
 /usr/local/kafka/bin/kafka-console-consumer.sh --bootstrap-server YOUR_KAFKA_ENDPOINT_URL:9092 --topic my-topic --from-beginning
 ```
 {: .copy-code}

-**Advanced Usage: Create Downlink Converter**
+**Advanced Usage: Kafka Producer (Downlink)**

-## **Дописать**

-Also, recommend that you familiarize with the [Kafka Rule Node](https://thingsboard.io/docs/pe/user-guide/rule-engine-2-0/external-nodes/#kafka-node):
-Kafka Node sends messages to Kafka broker.
-Expect messages with any message type.
-Will send record via Kafka producer to Kafka server.

-You can also connect an additional module Kafka Streams API for processing the calculation of incoming or outgoing Kafka data
+To get functionality such as Kafka Producer, you need to use the [Kafka Rule Node](https://thingsboard.io/docs/pe/user-guide/rule-engine-2-0/external-nodes/#kafka-node) in which you can specify Bootstrap servers, Topic and other parameters to connect to the Kafka broker:

+With this Node, you can send the preprocessed data to the required Kafka topic.

+**Note**: using the same broker for uplink and downlink can lead to data loops.

 ## Next steps